tacibey/kraffe-roasters/src/content/blog/en/gas-vs-electric-coffee-roasters.md

 The answer depends on scale, infrastructure, long-term cost, maintenance, and how you plan to grow.

-If you're still evaluating machines overall, start here: <u><a href="/blog/commercial-coffee-roasting-machine-guide">commercial coffee roasting machine</a></u>
+If you’re still evaluating machines overall, start with our complete guide to [**Commercial Coffee Roasting Machine Selection**](https://krafferoasters.com/blog/commercial-coffee-roasting-machine-buying-guide/).

----

 ## How Heat Source Changes the Roasting Experience